gruntjs/grunt-docs/Configuring-tasks.md

 ### Files Array Format
 This form supports multiple src-dest mappings per-target, while also allowing extra properties for each src-dest mapping.

-Properties other than `src` or `dest` may be used to build src-dest file mappings dynamically, or will be passed to [node-glob][] when the match is made.
-For example, if the `nonull` property is set, `src` patterns will be retained even if they fail to match files.
-If the `expand` property is set, src-dest file mappings will be built dynamically.

 ```js
 grunt.initConfig({